brendanhay/gogol/README.md

 You can find the latest stable release documentation for each respective library on Hackage under the [Google section](http://hackage.haskell.org/packages/#cat:Google).

+### Getting started

+A simple tutorial for getting you started can be found in this [literate programming tutorial](examples/src/Example/Tutorial.lhs)

 ## Organisation

 This repository is organised into the following directory structure: